Metabyte2710/RGB/MSI-Mystic-Light.md

 | 1          | Save Data Flag                     |

 # Configuration Packet V2 (185 Byte)

+This packet is 185 bytes in size and uses feature report get/set.

 This packet contains data for all the motherboard headers and zones.